-Donald Trump’s latest unsavoury nickname for Ron DeSantis revealed
+Trump gives bizarre explanation for why he wouldn’t nickname DeSantis ‘Meatball Ron’

-Donald Trump’s latest unsavoury nickname for Ron DeSantis revealed: ‘Meatball Ron’
+Donald Trump gives bizarre explanation for why he wouldn’t nickname DeSantis ‘Meatball Ron’

 For a long time, Mr Trump’s strategy for attacking his political rivals has resorted to childish and offensive namecalling

-Donald Trump’s latest un-savoury nickname for the man shaping up to be his biggest rival in the Republican party has come to light.
+Donald Trump has again denied ownership of the latest un-savoury nickname for the man shaping up to be his biggest rival in the Republican party.

-Mr Trump has now taken to calling Florida Governor Ron DeSantis “Meatball Ron”, according to a new report from The New York Times.
+The former president has repeatedly shot down a New York Times report claiming that he had taken to calling Florida Governor Ron DeSantis “Meatball Ron” - with his latest denial coming after midnight on Saturday.

-The former president, who does not appear to have called Mr DeSantis the derogatory name in public, is said to be taking aim at him behind closed doors in an “apparent dig” at the governor’s appearance.
+“I will never call Ron DeSanctimonious ‘Meatball’ Ron, as the Fake News is insisting I will,” he wrote on Truth Social.
+“Even though FoxNews killing lightweight Paul Ryan is revered by him, Low Energy Jeb Bush is his hero and always at his side, his beaches and State were closed for long periods of time, his testing, testing, testing for the China Virus didn’t work out too well, and his loyalty skills are really weak, it would be totally inappropriate to use the word “meatball” as a moniker for Ron!”

 For a long time, Mr Trump’s strategy for attacking his political rivals has resorted to childish and offensive name-calling.